 "Terry's stories immerse the reader in rich, vivid worlds peopled by complex characters that stay with you." -- Dave Farland, author of the bestselling series "Runelords"

-With a background in screenwriting and historical fiction, I have shifted gears and am currently working on a science fiction adventure as well as the third installation of the Three Wells series.
+With a background in screenwriting and historical fiction, I have shifted gears and am currently working on a science fiction adventure.
 When I'm not writing, I teach high school chemistry and astronomy.

 My short story "Animal," about a veterinarian in the future and her fight to save the last animals on Earth, won the Writers of the Future Contest and appears in volume 30 of their anthology.
 My screenplay "Passiontide" about the legendary Pope Joan who may have ruled Christendom briefly in the Dark Ages won the Hollywood Network's Screenplay Discovery Award.
 I have placed in both the quarter and semi-finals of the AMPAS Nicholl Fellowship in Screenwriting.

 I have an abiding interest in medieval and ancient culture and mythology, especially Celtic.
-Somehow, that interest seems to coexist just fine with my passion for space and worlds spinning around other stars.
+Somehow, those interests seem to coexist just fine with my passion for space and worlds spinning around other stars.

 Sign up for Terry's Newsletter and get stories, character interviews and previews for fans only!